RutenkolkC/corona_hhu/www.corona.hhu.de/en/for-students.html.md

 ## Dates & Deadlines

-[Last updated: 21 October 2020]
+[Last updated: 30 October 2020]

-  * The winter semester’s lecture period starts on 26 October 2020.
+  * The winter semester’s lecture period started on 26 October 2020\.
 This applies to students in higher study semesters and in Master’s degree programmes.
   * The lecture period for first-semester students in Bachelor’s degree courses and students in a state examination programme starts on 2 November 2020.
   * Some departments/faculties may offer earlier courses for students in higher semesters.
 For example, the Medical Department is already starting digital courses for higher semesters on 19 October.
   * There will be an orientation week for first-semester students (ESAG)  before the lecture period starts.
-It will take place from 19 to 23 October and will be exclusively online. .
+It will take place from 19 to 23 October and will be exclusively online.
   * The welcome event for first year students will take place online this year from 12 October until 08 November 2020.
 Click here for information about this [online event and the accompanying info fair](https://hhu.de/die-hhu/presse-und-marketing/aktuelles/zentrale-veranstaltungen-der-hhu/virtuelle-erstsemesterbegruessung-2020).
   * The welcome address by the HHU President and the Vice President for Quality in Studies and Teaching will be on 02 November 2020 during the online welcome event for first year students.
 This link will take you to the [welcome event for first year students](https://hhu.expo-ip.com/).
   * The lecture period ends on 12 February 2021 for all students.